-Reading Fluency EYFS KS1 \$1 KS2 Reception Early Learning Goals Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Blend sounds into words, so that they can read short words made up of letter-sound correspondences.
+Reading Fluency EYFS K\$1 KS2 At this stage, teaching comprehension skills should be taking precedence over teaching word reading and fluency specifically.
+Any focus on word reading should support the development of vocabulary.
+Reception Early Learning Goals Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Blend sounds into words, so that they can read short words made up of letter-sound correspondences.
 Read simple phrases and sentences made up of words with known letter-sound correspondences and, where necessary, a few exception words.
 Re-read books to build up their confidence in word reading, their fluency and their understanding and enjoyment.
-Read aloud simple sentences and books that are consistent with their phonic knowledge, including some common exception words. words.
-To reread texts to build up fluency and To read aloud books (closely matched to their improving phonic knowledge), sounding out unfamiliar words accurately, automatically and without undue hesitation.
+Read aloud simple sentences and books that are consistent with their phonic knowledge, including some common exception words. knowledge, that do not require them to use other strategies to work out words.
+To reread texts to build up fluency and confidence in word reading To read aloud books (closely matched to their improving phonic knowledge), sounding out unfamiliar words accurately, automatically and without undue hesitation.
 To reread these books to build up fluency and confidence in word reading.
-To read words accurately and fluently without overt sounding and blending, e.g. at over 90 words per minute, in ageappropriate texts.
-At this stage, teaching ing and fluency specicabulary. g comprehension skills shou ifically.
-Any focus on word Ild be taking precedence of reading should support the over teaching word read- ne development of vo-
+To read words accurately and fluently without overt sounding and blending, e.g. at over 90 words per minute, in age -appropriate texts.
+Speak clearly and confidently with appropriate volume and pace in a range of contexts Make precise language choices e.g. instead of describing a cake as 'nice' using 'delectable' when addressing an au- dience voice within a single context. an audience.